-Although many individuals with a chronic reliance on alcohol display open signs of inebriation, others can moderate their symptoms, going through the motions of a normal-seeming life.
-Studies indicate that anywhere from 20 to 75% of individuals struggling with an alcohol use disorder can do so largely in secret, preventing excessive drinking from derailing their education, work, or domestic lives for long periods.
+Although many individuals with alcohol dependence display signs of inebriation, others can moderate their symptoms, going through the motions of a normal-seeming life.
+What is high-functioning alcoholism?
+Individuals who struggle with it may secretly drink and prevent alcoholism from derailing their education, work, or domestic lives.
 Unfortunately, when the consequences of their reliance on drinking finally catch up to them, the results can be fast and catastrophic.

-At Gulf Stream Recovery, we approach alcohol addiction treatment in a nuanced, personalized fashion, accounting for the unique needs of those with high-functioning alcoholism.
-Call our team today at 833.551.2304 to learn more about our holistic, 12-step approach to lasting recovery.
+At Gulf Breeze Recovery, we approach alcohol addiction treatment in a nuanced, personalized fashion, accounting for the unique needs of those with high-functioning alcoholism.
+If you need alcohol addiction treatment in Gulf Breeze, FL, call our team today at 833.551.2304 or through our web portal.

-Why Is High-Functioning Alcoholism Considered an Alcohol Use Disorder?
+What’s the Connection Between High-Functioning Alcoholism and Alcohol Use Disorder?

-Individuals living with functioning alcoholism can often carry about the basic tasks of living such as paying their bills, executing their jobs, and caring for friends or loved ones without displaying traditional symptoms of a substance use disorder.
-Unfortunately, these signs do not always indicate the true severity of an individual’s reliance on alcohol; in fact, these individuals may be leaning on excessive drinking as a temporary means with which to meet all of these demands.
+Individuals living with functioning alcoholism can often carry about basic living tasks such as paying their bills, doing their jobs, and caring for friends and loved ones without displaying traditional symptoms of a substance use disorder.
+Unfortunately, these signs do not always indicate the true severity of a person’s reliance on alcohol.
+These individuals may lean on excessive drinking as a coping mechanism to meet the demands of their lives.

-One of the reasons those with functioning alcoholism can fly under their friends’ and families’ radar for so long is the relatively small amount of alcohol required to develop a physical dependency.
-In fact, women who rely on more than one drink and men on more than two drinks per day may be exhibiting the signs of an ongoing problem.
-However, our culture largely tolerates this degree of alcohol consumption, so these dependencies can go unnoticed without accompanying symptoms of distress.
+One of the reasons those with functioning alcoholism can keep it hidden for so long is the relatively small amount of alcohol required to develop a physical dependency.
+Women who rely on more than one drink and men on more than two drinks per day may exhibit signs of an ongoing problem.
+However, our culture largely tolerates this degree of alcohol consumption, meaning dependence can go unnoticed.
+Individuals may not show signs of accompanying symptoms of distress.

 Those who drink frequently may have developed a tolerance to the physical effects of alcohol, so they do not display open signs of intoxication, such as dramatic personality changes, slurred speech, or disorientation.
-Therefore, it can be very difficult for someone else to notice exactly when drinking has progressed from ordinary consumption to an unmanageable condition.
+Therefore, it can be difficult for someone else to notice exactly when drinking has progressed from ordinary consumption to unmanageable.

-Although functioning alcoholism can be challenging to identify, here are some of the signs and symptoms that may indicate you or a loved one is developing a dependence on drinking:
+Although high-functioning alcoholism can be challenging to identify, here are some of the signs and symptoms that may indicate you or a loved one is developing a dependence on drinking: